andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 ---

 ## Introduction
-In the last handful of years, I've worked on databases where UUID Version 4[^rfc] was picked for the primary key data type and the database typically had performance problems and excessive IO.
+Over the last decade, I've worked on databases where UUID Version 4[^rfc] was picked as the primary key data type, and these databases have had performance problems and excessive IO.

+UUID is a native data type that can be stored as binary data.
+Version 4 is usually picked for its randomness, obfuscating information like when the value was created.

-UUID v4 is easy to pick as they can be natively generated in Postgres with the `gen_random_uuid()`[^gen] function added in 13 (2020).
-There's a native binary data type `uuid` to store values.
+It's easy to work with in Postgres as the `gen_random_uuid()`[^gen] generates values since version 13 (2020).

-I've learned that there are misconceptions about UUID Version 4 that can lead to them being chosen.
+I've learned there are also misconceptions about UUID Version 4, and generally speaking, I think most users that picked of them are not aware of how destructive to performance they can be.

-After seeing this pattern on repeat, I’ve come around to a general recommendation: Avoid UUID Version 4 for primary keys when possible.
+After seeing this pattern a number of times, I’ve come around to a simple recommendation: Avoid UUID Version 4 for primary keys.

-In this post, we will look at why performance for v4 UUIDs is a problem, consider their storage, maintenance, and cache behavior.
+In this post, we will look at why performance is a problem, consider their storage, maintenance, and cache behavior.
 We'll cover the limited set of scenarios where UUIDs are likely required.

 ## Defining UUID Scope
+UUID (Univerisally Unique Identifier) can mean a lot of different things, so we'll define the scope here.
-- UUID in general (similar to GUID), 128 bit (16 byte) values
+- UUIDs are a standard (similar to GUID), and are long strings of 36 characters (32 digits, 4 hyphens), stored as 128 bits (16 byte) values
-- UUID Version 4, mostly random bits
+- The bits for UUID Version 4 are mostly randomly generated
-- UUID Version 7, includes a timestamp which makes it orderable, solving most of the problems
+- UUID Version 7 is newer and includes a portion of the bits that represent a timestamp, making them comparable, sortable, and that solves most of the problems discussed in this post

-There are other versions below 4 and above 7, but versions 4 and 7 are the main ones discussed here.
+There are other versions below 4 and above 7, but versions 4 and 7 are discussed here.

-## Scope and scale of apps
+## Scope of web app usage and and scale
 The kinds of web applications I’ve worked on are monolithic web apps, with Postgres as their primary OLTP database, in categories like social media, e-commerce, click tracking, or general business process apps.

 The type of performance issues here are related to inefficient storage and retrieval, meaning they occur regardless of the type of app.

-## Randomness means loss of correlation and locality
+## Randomness is the issue
 The core issue is that among the 128 bits for UUID Version 4, 122 are "random or pseudo-randomly generated values."[^rfc]

 Random values don’t have natural sorting like integers do, or lexicographic (dictionary) sorting like character strings.

 UUID v4s are ordered by "byte ordering," which has no semantic meaning for their use.

-Because they're inserted randomly, we lose "correlation" between their insert-based logical ordering, and their physical storage.

-When inserts are physically stored with high correlation to their logical order, this is a key characteristic for efficiently scanning ranges of ordered data, fast binary search lookups of items in B+-Tree indexes, and part of the temporal and spatial locality for caching, which we'll look at later.

-Given the loss of orderability, why pick UUIDs?
+Why pick them?

 ## Why choose UUIDs at all?
 Generating values from one or more client applications
-Imagine an offline mobile or desktop application that wants to work with items using an identifier locally, that will be persisted in Postgres.
+There are some use cases for UUIDs that make sense to me, however I also see their use outside of this narrow set of use cases.

+One use case is generating the UUID on a client or from multiple applications or services.
 The client generates a UUID value and passes it to the server, which passes it to Postgres to store.

-I personally haven’t worked on apps with this requirement.
-For web apps, they generally instantiate objects in memory and then get a database-generated id when they’re persisted.
+For web apps, they generally instantiate objects in memory and then get a database-generated id when they're persisted.
 I also tend to work with monolithic apps that have a single application database.

 However, I have worked with microservices architectures where the apps have their own databases.
-The ability to generate unique UUID values across all databases without collisions could be useful, in scenarios where it was critical to uniquely identify the database where the value came from.
+The ability to generate UUIDs across all databases without collisions could be useful.
+It would make it possible to identify the database where the value came from.

-We can’t make the collision avoidance guarantee with sequence-backed integers.
+We can’t easily or practically make the collision avoidance guarantee with sequence-backed integers.
+Two instances, evens and odds?
+Using different integer ranges?
 <https://news.ycombinator.com/item?id=36429986>

-For example, the number of UUIDs that need to be generated in order to have a 50% probability of at least one collision is 2.71 quintillion.
+Per Wikipedia, we'd need 2.71 quintillion UUIDs in order to have a 50% probability of at least one collision.

 This number would be equivalent to "generating 1 billion UUIDs per second for about 86 years."
 <https://en.wikipedia.org/wiki/Universally_unique_identifier>